Highly experienced management team with a track record of success in the pharmaceutical industry.

 Liam Tremble

 Liam Tremble is the lead on a number of Poolbeg Pharma’s early-stage discovery programs.
 Liam was one of Poolbeg’s first employees, having previously worked for the CRO, hVIVO, conducting human challenge trials.
 Liam has become the Project Lead for Influenza and RSV drug discovery AI programs, Scientific Advisor on drug candidate licencing opportunities, Project Lead on non-dilutive funding opportunities and grant writing and Scientific Lead on product repositioning and indication expansion.
-Liam has a particular interest in immunomodulatory therapies for the prophylaxis and treatment of infectious diseases.
+Liam has a particular interest in immunomodulatory therapies for the prophylaxis and treatment of infectious diseases and cancer.
 Identifying new opportunities to improve patient outcomes and bring new products to the clinic drives him in his day-to-day work at Poolbeg Pharma plc.

 Ross Crockett Grey 1223